hetznercloud/csi-driver/docs/nomad/README.md

 1. Create a Job definition

-In the following exmaple is shown, how we can mount the volume in a Docker Nomad job definition:
+The following example describes how to mount the volume in a Docker Nomad job definition:

 ```hcl
 # file: mariadb.nomad